slang-i18n/slang/slang/README.md

 A few remarks:

-1. New translations will be parsed but have no effect.
+1. The overrides can be partial.
+Only the specified translations will be updated.
-2. New parameters stay unparsed. (i.e. `{name}` stays `{name}`)
+2. Overriding a second time reverts the last override.
-3. Missing translations will use translations **before** the override.
+3. New translations will be parsed but have no effect.
-4. Overriding a second time reverts the last override.
+4. New parameters stay unparsed. (i.e. `{name}` stays `{name}`)

 ### ➤ Dependency Injection